As with all areas of life, we need to follow social distancing restrictions to make sure you are as safe as possible when coming to worship with us.

 Everyone can be reassured that the PCC have passed a very stringent risk assessment which can be viewed here.
-The church has been well cleaned and there will be various infection prevention measures in place – which a few of you will have already seen if you have come to pray privately – including handwashing measures, and a one-way system into and out of church.
+The church is regularly well cleaned and various infection prevention measures are in place for the time being.

 Important points for all of us: